dunisan/OOP_Assignment2/README.md

 # OOP_Assignment2

 This project is assignment 2 in OOP class.
-The project is built from 2 part.
+The project is built by 2 part.

 ## part A
 In the first part, we performed a task in 3 different ways.